 Birth is a personal journey.

-From the day I found out I was pregnant with my eldest son, Liam, I knew I wanted to experience a natural birth without the use of drugs or unnecessary interventions from my doctor.
+From the day I found out I was pregnant with my first child, I knew I wanted to experience a natural birth without the use of drugs or unnecessary interventions from my doctor.
 Before even beginning to educate myself on pregnancy and labor, there was one thing I was instinctively convinced of: women are ALL made to give birth and do not require much help when the time comes to bring their beautiful babies into the world.
-I was never for one second afraid of my ability to give birth.

 I soon realized that my biggest fear about labor was that my choices would not be respected.
-Luckily for me, however, I had a strong support system.
+Luckily for me, however, I had a strong support system for both of my sons’ births.
 My husband and I researched our options and were ready to make the choices that were right for our babies.

-Every expecting mom should feel the same: educate yourself, don’t give in to something that a doctor wants for you if it doesn’t feel justified or right, and trust that you were born to deliver your baby.
-There is no greater gift in life and millions of women have done it before you.
-You can do it!
-And labor and delivery will not be the “nightmare” you have been taught to believe for years.
-It will be painful, yes, but manageable if you prepare for it, powerful, and beyond transformative.
+Educate yourself, do not give in to something that a doctor “pushes” if it doesn’t feel right, and trust that you were born to deliver your baby!
+Millions of women have done it before you, and you can do it too.
+Labor and delivery will not be the “nightmare” you have been taught to believe for years.
+It will be painful, yes, but manageable if you prepare for it.
+Powerful, beautiful, and beyond transformative.